 - The college will take all practicable steps to ensure that all college buildings are as secure as circumstances permit.
-The college buildings have CCTV cameras at their main entrances and other locations.
+The college buildings (Queen's Gate, Harrington Road and relevant areas of Queen's Gate House) have CCTV cameras at their main entrances and other locations.
 Staff and students need to use their staff or student cards as swipe cards to gain access to college buildings. - All staff are identified by photo ID cards worn at all times during college-related activities and duties.
 An electronic Visitors' Book is kept at Reception.
 All visitors must sign in on arrival and sign out on departure and are escorted whilst on college premises by a member of staff.
-All visitors will be given a name badge with the title 'Visitor', which must be clearly displayed and worn at all times whilst on the college's premises.
+All visitors will be given a name badge with the title 'Visitor', which must be clearly displayed and worn at all times whilst on the college's premises. - Students are not permitted to bring non-residents into the accommodation areas of QGH.
+Meetings with non-boarding MPW students can occur in the first-floor canteen or the communal areas on the ground floor.
+Family members or educational guardians wishing to visit can do so by prior arrangement with a member of the house staff, who will ensure that appropriate staff supervision arrangements are in place.
+On arrival such visitors must report to the security desk immediately to sign in and will be issued with a visitors' lanyard that must be worn at all times whilst on site. - MPW recognises that QGH boarding staff may have day-to-day visitors such as friends and family.
+It is the responsibility of boarding staff to ensure their visitors sign-in and sign-out, wear a visitors' lanyard and are supervised at all times when outside the confines of resident's studio accommodation.